danmayer/coverband/README.md

 ## TODO

-* improve the configuration flow (only one time redis setup etc)
+* Improve the configuration flow (only one time redis setup etc)
   * a suggestion was a .coverband file which stores the config block (can't use initializers because we try to load before rails)
-* fix performance by logging to files that purge later
+* Fix performance by logging to files that purge later
-* add support for zadd http://redis.io/topics/data-types-intro so one could determine single hits versus multiple hits on a line.
+* Add support for zadd http://redis.io/topics/data-types-intro so one could determine single hits versus multiple hits on a line.
 Letting us determine the most executed code in production.
+* Add stats support on the number of requests recorded
+* Possibly add ability to record code run for a given route

 ## Completed